 One Hiveconf file can use another Hiveconf file by mounting the other file using a mount command as in the following example:

-The mount should be compared to a mount on a UNIX or Linux system.
+The mount should be compared to a mount on a Linux.
 That is, the mount adds the tree structure of the file mounted at exactly the place in the current tree structure where the mount command was found.

-As we hinted in Section 16.1.2, “ Tree Structure ”, Hiveconf lays the foundation for a hostwide configuration system where all applications on a host can be configured using a single system with a common API.
+As we hinted in Tree Structure, Hiveconf lays the foundation for a hostwide configuration system where all applications on a host can be configured using a single system with a common API.
 This can be accomplished because each application will get its own subfolder in the hostwide configuration folder, so that two applications parameters won’t collide even if they have the same name.
 Using the mount command, every application can have its own configuration file, while still exporting its parameters to the hostwide folder system.

 In addition to the system libraries used by applications to read and write configuration parameters that reside in Hiveconf files, there is a command line utility named hivetool for inspecting and setting parameters from the command line.
 This can be very convenient, for example when scripting setup scripts that need to set some parameter.